scalacenter/bloop/docs/usage.md

 > given that concurrent actions may collide.
 Such actions will be handled gracefully in future bloop
 > releases.

-## Run an Ammonite shell on a project
+## Run an Ammonite REPL on a project

-The `console` commands runs an Ammonite shell with a project's classpath.
+The `console` commands runs an Ammonite REPL with a project's classpath.

 ```bash
 → bloop console foo